mkobit/docker-nifi/README.md

 ### Extending
 This can easily be used as a base image to create NiFi applications.

+### Volumes
+Each of these volumes is exposed.
+These are the default locations as specified by the Apache NiFi properties.
+You can find more information about these on the [System Administration Guide](https://nifi.apache.org/docs/nifi-docs/html/administration-guide.html)

+- `$NIFI_HOME/database_repository` - user access and flow controller history
+- `$NIFI_HOME/flowfile_repository` - FlowFile attributes and current state in the system
+- `$NIFI_HOME/content_repository` - content for all the FlowFiles in the system
+- `$NIFI_HOME/provenance_repository` - information related to Data Provenance

 ## Official Apache NiFi Documentation and Guides

 * [Overview](https://nifi.apache.org/docs.html)